-Built transformer-based instance segmentation pipelines for petabyte-scale SEM volumes to analyze neuronal and mitochondrial structures in the Macleod Lab.
+Built transformer-based instance segmentation pipelines for large-scale SEM volumes to analyze neuronal and mitochondrial structures.

 ← HomeTransformer-based segmentation enabled large-scale 3D mapping of mitochondria within Drosophila motor neurons.